bicpi/bicpi.github.io/_posts/2013-06-01-moving-to-the-cloud-part-7-enabling-elastic-beanstalk.markdown

 ![EB-7]({{ site.baseurl }}/assets/aws/eb-7.jpg){: .img-responsive }

 You can follow the launch process of your first application environment by looking at the events log.
 This may take some time to complete.

 ![EB-8]({{ site.baseurl }}/assets/aws/eb-8.jpg){: .img-responsive }

 After the creation process has completed you'll see a green checkmark for the health status ...

 ![EB-10]({{ site.baseurl }}/assets/aws/eb-10.jpg){: .img-responsive }

-... and you're able to access the sample application by the *elasticbeanstalk.com* sub domain you specified before.
+... and you're able to access the sample application by the *elasticbeanstalk.com* sub domain you specified before, e.g. *http://foobar.elasticbeanstalk.com*

 ![EB-12]({{ site.baseurl }}/assets/aws/eb-12.jpg){: .img-responsive }

-The EC2 console now contains instances for your new Elastic Beanstalk environment:
+The EC2 console now contains EC2 instances for your new Elastic Beanstalk
+environment:

 ![EB-13]({{ site.baseurl }}/assets/aws/eb-13.jpg){: .img-responsive }